HildoBijl/stepwise/shared/skillTracking/inference/README.md

 Previously we have worked with coefficient sets: objects of the form `{ someSkill1: someCoefArray, someSkill2: someCoefArray }`.
 When applying inference, we work with functional skill data sets `{ someSkill1: someSkillDataObject, someSkill2: someSkillDataObject }`.
 Here all parameters are `SkillData` objects with added functionalities.

 To start, we need a raw data set of skills, often loaded from the database.
-This is a basic object of the form `{ someSkill1: { coefficients: [...], coefficientsOn: Date, highest: [...], highestOn: Date, numPracticed: number }, ... }`.
+This is a plain object of the form `{ someSkill1: { coefficients: [...], coefficientsOn: Date, highest: [...], highestOn: Date, numPracticed: number }, ... }`.
 We call this a "raw skill data set".
 To turn this into a "functional skill data set", use

 ```
 skillDataSet = processSkillDataSet(rawSkillDataSet, skillTree)
 ```

 The skill tree is needed to know which links each skill has to other skills.
-The result is a functional skill data set: a basic object with `SkillData` properties.
+The result is a functional skill data set: a plain object with `SkillData` properties.

 When new raw data becomes available, for instance after an updated from the database, this can be incorporated.
 It is not necessary to make a new data set: simply add it using